w3f/polkadot-wiki/docs/learn-auction.md

 time, meaning that they could extend their lease to Polkadot past the 2 year slot duration simply by leasing a contiguous slot.

-> Note: Individual parachain slots are not unique with each other, this means that parachains do not
+> Note: Individual parachain slots are fungible.
+This means that parachains do not
-> need to always inhabit the same slot, but as long as it inhabits any slot it can continue as a
+> need to always inhabit the same slot, but as long as a parachain inhabits any slot
-> parachain.
+> it can continue as a parachain.

 ## How does bidding work?